Home / Fall Colours In Ontario

 During this magical season, nights are cool and the days are warmed by the lingering summer sun, ideal conditions for leaf peeping tours, hiking, bird watching and other outdoor adventures.
 From the densely forested Hockley Valley and Caledon Hills located near Toronto to the inspiring landscapes of Algonquin and Killarney Provincial Parks, there are many scenic places to soak in the spectacle of nature's fall fashion show.

 Canada's capital city perfectly combines its urban sensibility with outdoor beauty.
-Manicured park lands and outdoor spaces have a wide range of trees that are resplendent will colorful leaves in the fall.
+Manicured park lands and outdoor spaces have a wide range of trees that are resplendent with colorful leaves in the fall.
 Peak season for fall foliage tends to be toward the end of September.
-View Ottawa’s fall splendor while riding along its many bike trails or while cruising, canoeing or kayaking its famed Rideau Canal waterway – a UNESCO World Heritage Site.
+View Ottawa's fall splendor while riding along its many bike trails or while cruising, canoeing or kayaking its famed Rideau Canal waterway – a UNESCO World Heritage Site.

 Visit the Haliburton Highlands (2.5 hours north of Toronto) where a canopy of scarlet and gold spreads out before you as far as the eye can see.
 Climb the Dorset Lookout Tower for a panoramic view of Haliburton's blaze of colour.
 Don't miss the Haliburton Forest and Wildlife Centre for the canopy walk and wolf centre.

 In Autumn, Algonquin Provincial Park is the place for romance as forests dressed in crimson reds and deep oranges seduce the senses.
 The expanse of colour across the park's vast tree covered 7,725 square kilometers (3000 square miles) is truly a sight to behold.
 Catch the Maples at their peak in the last week of September or in the first few days of October.
 A couple of weeks later, the Aspens, Tamaracks and Red Oaks hit their best and put on their own kaleidoscopic show.